htmldbjs/htmldbjs/docs/methods/initializeHTMLDBIndexedDB.md

 ### `HTMLDB.initializeHTMLDBIndexedDB`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method initializes Browser's local DB indexedDB and creates all the object stores required.

 #### Description